ministryofjustice/security-guidance/docs/protecting-social-media-accounts.md

 # Protecting social media accounts

-Hostile attacks on Social Media accounts pose a serious threat to the Ministry of Justice \(MoJ\) and its reputation.
+Hostile attacks on Social Media accounts pose a serious threat to the and its reputation.
 When attacks happen, they quickly become headline news, and can happen to any account, anywhere in the world.

 Two types of attacks are common: